What are Forest Fires?

 Health effects of wildfires

-Wildfire in California during this summer 2018 is causing hazardous air conditions across the state, prompting air quality alerts and forcing many residents to take refuge indoors to avoid unhealthy exposure to bad air.
+Wildfire in California during the summer 2018 caused hazardous air conditions across the state, prompting air quality alerts and forcing many residents to take refuge indoors to avoid unhealthy exposure to bad air.

 It is not just about foggy and hazy skies, human’ risks and exposure are real.
 The air pollution from wildfires includes huge percentage of particles PM10, PM2.5, PM0.3 and thinner.
 Therefore, the health effects of wildfires are very similar to the ones explained during the blog post about Particulate Matter.